howsoai/howso-docs/source/user_guide/time_series.rst

 ========================================
 .. topic:: What is covered in this user guide.

    In this guide, you will learn the basics of using Howso Engine for **time series and sequential data** analysis.
    This will enable you to easily capture and utilize temporal information and trends within data.

 Objectives: what you will take away
 -----------------------------------

 - **Definitions & an understanding** of how time series and sequential data tools within the Howso Engine provide enhanced insight into your data.
 - **How-To** use Engine's :func:`howso.utilities.infer_feature_attributes` tool to configure your time series and sequential data, and make time series predictions.
 - **API References** - where to find references to APIs used in this user guide.

 Prerequisites: before you begin
 -------------------------------
 **Installation**

-    - You have succesfully :doc:`installed Howso Engine <../getting_started/installing>`
+    - You have successfully :doc:`installed Howso Engine <../getting_started/installing>`
     - You have :doc:`loaded, configured, trained, and analyzed data <basic_workflow>`

 Notebook Recipe
 ---------------
 The following recipe will supplement the content this guide will cover:

-- :download:`Time Series Predictions </_assets/recipes/engine_timeseries.ipynb>`
+- :download:`Time Series Predictions <https://github.com/howsoai/howso-engine-recipes/blob/main/engine_timeseries.ipynb>`

 Concepts & Terminology
 ----------------------